pyscf/pyscf.github.io/source/pbc/gto.rst

 This module provides functions to setup the basic information of a PBC calculation.
 The :mod:`pyscf.pbc.gto` module is analogous to the basic molecular :mod:`pyscf.gto` module.
 The :class:`Cell` class for crystal structure unit cells is defined in this module and is analogous to the basic molecular :class:`Mole` class.
-Among other details, the basis set and pseudopotentials are parsed in this module.
+Amongst other details, the basis set and pseudopotentials are parsed in this module.

 :class:`Cell` class